Kunukku | Adai maavu kunuku | Lentil fritters

 What should be the size and shape of kunukku?

-Traditionally kunukku is prepared by pinching the batter and adding in hot oil.
-No particular shape or size. you can use a spoon to prepare kunukku or flatten the batter to make thavala vadai
+Traditionally, kunukku is prepared by pinching the batter and adding to hot oil.
+No particular shape or size.
+You can use a spoon to prepare kunukku or flatten the batter to make thavala vadai

 Adai recipes in TMF